Storing FreeRADIUS authorization information in databases that support ODBC

 11. Create some example data to test the configuration.

-As it is configured now, the previous test will still work as the server will first test via the database, and then test via the local UNIX authentication.
-So to test the database authentication, it is necessary to insert some data.
+As it's configured now, the previous test will still work as the server will first test by using the database, and then test by using the local UNIX authentication.
+So to test the database authentication, it's necessary to insert some data.

 First, create the group: